brycewray/hugo-site/content/posts/2021/04/using-eleventys-official-image-plugin.md

 For each image file you "feed" this shortcode in your Markdown (we'll explain that part next), it will create new files with:

 - The sizes (in pixels) listed in the `widths` array.
-I used sizes ranging from 600 to 1,500 pixels because that's my preference; but you can enter whatever combination works for you, especially if you have any data about your most frequent visitors' screen sizes.
+I used sizes ranging from 600 to 1,500 pixels because that's my preference; but you can enter whatever combination works for you, especially if you have any data about your most frequent visitors’ screen sizes.
 - The file formats listed in the `formats` array.
 Here, we're specifying both WebP and JPEG formats because that covers you with virtually every browser out there.[^inOut]

 [^inOut]: For more details on the file formats Eleventy Image can accept (input) and create (output), see [its documentation](https://www.11ty.dev/docs/plugins/image/).